 147. I have learned that it is hard to determine what is confusion and what is pure mean spirit on the part of the ALZ patient.
 I have thought at times that My Lady knew exactly what she was doing when she was causing so much trouble but most of the time knew that it was the disease controlling her thoughts and actions.
 It is really hard to deal with that kind of issue.

 148. I have learned that it is absolutely possible to have a very, very good day and a very, very bad day on the same day because a change of feelings come that quickly.
 We recently had a Sunday when we attended the morning services of the church and it was a wonderful experience.
-However, in the afternoon she had a tremendous change of mood and by bed time I had to call our daughter for help in getting her to bed.
+However, in the afternoon she had a tremendous change of mood and by bedtime I had to call our daughter for help in getting her to bed.
 Such a day is extremely hard to deal with.

 149. I have not learned how to deal with My ALZ patient’s anger.
-Sometime she becomes very, very angry and it is very hard to know what to do or say.
+Sometimes she becomes very, very angry and it is very hard to know what to do or say.
 She has left my daughter and me both in tears as we looked into her eyes and listen to her words of intense anger.
 It is really a difficult problem.

 150. I have learned that she comes almost to the place of being combative and it is then that I simply walk away and pray for wisdom to deal with this as I would with a baby.

 151. I have learned that when something happens that we can share a big laugh about, it is one of the best times that we have.
-So I try to make those things happen as often as possible.
+So, I try to make those things happen as often as possible.
 Laughter overcomes anger and a host of other problems.

 152. I have learned that in this highly technological age, videos should be made of family members enjoying great times together.
 I would give everything if I could see a video of her bustling smile and laugh, hear her laughter, see her eyes shining so brightly, and her beautiful face looking at us with hope for the future and grace that would fill me.
-I do not have one single video of her and it breaks my heart.
+I do not have one single video of her, and it breaks my heart.

 153. I have learned that the most painful thing that one can experience is watching the most precious earthly person slowly pass from you and there is nothing that can be done about it.
 154. I have learned to never say ‘never’ when it comes to doing things that you had never thought you would do.
 That idea just vanishes when it comes to doing something for one so priceless and precious as the one whom you have known all of your life and have been married to for almost 64 years.
 One does what is best for the patient although that requires doing things that are unpleasant.